hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

 * `containers` -
   (Required)
-  Container defines the unit of execution for this Revision.
+  Containers defines the unit of execution for this Revision.
-  In the context of a Revision, we disallow a number of the fields of this Container, including: name, ports, and volumeMounts.
   Structure is [documented below](#nested_containers).

 * `container_concurrency` -